Skip to main content

 There are already some community plugins available, including plugins for fetching data from Kubernetes, GCP, and third-party data aggregators like Datadog.

 If there is no fitting plugin available yet, we encourage you to write and add one for your specific use case.
 See developer documentation for more information on how to build a plugin.
-There is a Azure-Importer you can as a prototype and starting point for your own development.
-If you already have external scripts you might have a look at the shell plugin to integrate them with the Impact Framework.

 If you just need data for testing purposes, you can use the mock-observation plugin.